biomechanics-hlrs-gebert/M-DTC-Direct-Tensor-Computation/README.md

 An HPC software for the numerical evaluation of cubic control volumes that are defined as macroscopic finite elements.
 Resulting in (anisotropic) stiffness matrices.

-Programed to compute the mechanical properties of human cancellous bone, a heterogenous, anisotropic structure.
+Intended to compute the mechanical properties of human cancellous bone, a heterogenous, anisotropic structure.

 This program formerly was known as *struct process*.